Teodor-Andrei-Georgescu/Teodor-Andrei-Georgescu/README.md

 If you wish to contact me please use my email: georgescu.t.andrei@gmail.com.

 If you are not here from the github link in my resume please give my resume a read if you are interested.

+Also feel free to check out my LinkedIn: www.linkedin.com/in/andrei-georgescu-0051762a0.